 Medicaid programs are governed by federal guidelines but vary in eligibility criteria and covered services.
-Each State develops a State Plan, (NC's State Plan is located at the following address: https://medicaid.ncdhhs.gov/meetings-notices/medicaid-state-plan-public-notices), which lists the requirements of titles XI and XIX of the Social Security Act, and all applicable Federal regulations and other official issuances of the U. S. Department of Health Services.
+Each State develops a State Plan, (NC's State Plan is located at the following address: https://medicaid.ncdhhs.gov/meetings-notices/medicaid-state-plan-publicnotices), which lists the requirements of titles XIX and XXI of the Social Security Act, and all applicable Federal regulations and other official issuances of the U. S. Department of Health Services.
 North Carolina's plan was developed by the NC Department of Human Resources (now known as the N. C. Department of Health and Human Services) and was approved by U. S. Centers for Medicare and Medicaid Services (CMS) as the official federal rules for the State of North Carolina.
-These rules dictate how the State of North Carolina will run the Medicaid program and allow the State to request Federal Financial Participation (FFP) dollars from the Federal Government as long as the Plan is followed.
-The Federal guidelines from the State Plan are then added to North Carolina's General Statutes through administrative rules adopted under G. S.150B.
-Today, Amendments to the State Plan are written by the Division of Health Benefits on behalf of the State, and once approved by CMS are added to the General Statutes through G. S. 150B.
+These rules outline how the State of North Carolina will administer its Medicaid program and enable the State to request Federal Financial Participation (FFP) dollars from the Federal Government, provided that the established plan is followed.
+The federal guidelines from the State Plan are incorporated into North Carolina's General Statutes through administrative rules adopted under N.C.
+General Statute 150B.
+Currently, amendments to the State Plan are drafted by the Division of Health Benefits on behalf of the State.
+Once these amendments are approved by the Centers for Medicare & Medicaid Services (CMS), they are integrated into N.C.
+General Statute 150B.

 In North Carolina, each county determines eligibility for Medicaid benefits through their local DSS offices.
 North Carolina's program began in 1970 under the North Carolina Department of Social Services.
 A separate Division of Health Benefits (DHB) was created within the Department of Human Resources in 1978.
-In over 30 years of operation, Medicaid's programmatic complexity has paralleled the growth in both program expenditures and beneficiaries.
-Historically, however, DHB has spent a relatively modest percentage of its budget on administration.
+In over 40 years of operation, Medicaid's programmatic complexity has paralleled the growth in both program expenditures and beneficiaries.
+Historically, DHB has allocated a relatively small portion of its budget to administration.
 This level of expenditure reflects Medicaid's use of efficient administrative methods and innovative cost control strategies.
 The federal government pays the largest share of Medicaid costs.
 Federal matching rates for services are established by CMS, Centers for Medicare and Medicaid Services.
 CMS uses the most recent three-year average per capita income for each state and the national per capita income in establishing this rate.
 As North Carolina's per capita income rises, the federal match for Medicaid declines, requiring the State to increase its proportionate share of Medicaid costs.
 The established federal matching rates for services are applicable to the federal fiscal year, which extends from October 1 to September 30.
-The State's fiscal year (SFY) runs from July through June.
-Because the federal and State fiscal years do not coincide, different federal service matching rates may apply for each part of the overlapped State fiscal year.
-The federal match rate for administrative costs does not change from year to year.
+The State's fiscal year (SFY) spans from July to June.
+Since the federal and State fiscal years do not align, different federal service matching rates may apply during overlapping periods of the State fiscal year.
+The federal match rate for administrative costs remains the same from year to year.

 Medicaid operates as a vendor payment program.
 Eligible families and individuals are issued a Medicaid identification card annually.
-Program eligible beneficiaries may receive medical care from any of the over 90,732 active providers who are currently enrolled in the program.
+Program eligible beneficiaries may receive medical care from any of the over 100,000 active providers who are currently enrolled in the program.
 Providers then bill Medicaid for their services.
-The Community Care of North Carolina/Carolina ACCESS (CCNC/CA) primary care case management program is available across the State.
-Participation in CCNC/CA is mandatory for a majority of Medicaid and North Carolina Health Choice (NCHC) beneficiaries in North Carolina.
+The Community Care of North Carolina/Carolina

+ACCESS (CCNC/CA) primary care case management program is available across the State.
+Participation in CCNC/CA is mandatory for a majority of Medicaid and Children's Health Insurance Program beneficiaries in North Carolina.
 Beneficiaries of Medicaid/Medicare are not mandated but may opt to enroll in CCNC/CA. Medicaid beneficiaries who are in long-term care facilities are not enrolled in CCNC/CA at this time.